2018 Gulf of Alaska earthquake: Earthquake

 According to the United States Geological Survey, the earthquake occurred 175 mi southeast of Kodiak, Alaska at 12:31 AM local time (AKST).
 Witnesses to the earthquake itself reported that it was very long in duration, feeling like a "slow roller," but it was not a violent earthquake despite its magnitude and mercalli intensity, as its epicentre was hundreds of kilometres offshore.
 This was corroborated by witnesses in Anchorage.
 There was no immediate damage reported.
 The earthquake woke people in Anchorage, 350 mi from the epicenter, and was felt as far as Fairbanks to the northeast and British Columbia to the southeast.
-The earthquake's S-waves arrived in Anchorage within one minute, and reached Fairbanks within three minutes.
+The earthquake's S waves arrived in Anchorage within one minute, and reached Fairbanks within three minutes.

-Tectonic setting

-The earthquake was a strike-slip event that occurred within the Pacific Plate.
-The epicenter was to the south of the Aleutian Trench, where the Pacific Plate subducts beneath the North American Plate.
+The earthquake was a strike-slip event that occurred within the Pacific plate.
+The epicenter was to the south of the Aleutian Trench, where the Pacific plate subducts beneath the North American plate.
 The region has produced twelve large earthquakes since 1900, including several megathrust earthquakes.